USDA-FSEPRU/FS19C-commensal-Ecoli/02b_Methods.md

 ## Screen for LEE operon genes, hemolysin genes (hyl_), stx genes
 * look at gifrop output (gifrop runs abricate through Megares2.0, plasmid finder, vfdb, ProphET), look only the ones without stx genes (were the 14 you found confirmed to be stx- in the gifrop output?)
-* What are the LEE operon genes, hemolysin genes
+* What are the LEE operon genes, hemolysin genes -- see Vijay's email

 ## Screen for bacteriocins, microcins
 * What are the genes for bacteriocins, microcins?